dougcpr/vault/Readme.md

 3. npm next

 Frameworks Used:
-Next js
+- Next js
-Framer Motion
+- Framer Motion

 To Do:
-Setup PostgresQL DB
-Validation Log In
+- MongoDB Boilerplate
-Validation Against Existing UserNames for Registration Dashboard Wire-Frame
+- Dashboard Wire-Frame